rainwang0927/EC-601/Project 3/Phase 1/README.md

 So I press WindowsKey + R, and type cmd when the box comes up, it brings up the command line interface instead of powershell.
 Then I can install TensorFlow in it.
 Then go to the Intro to Object Detection Lab.
 Here is the github link：https://github.com/tensorflow/models/blob/master/research/object_detection/colab_tutorials/inference_tf2_colab.ipynb
-I have made a python file called: tensorflow.py accroading to this.
+I have made a python file called: "The interence_tf2_colab.ipynb" accroading to this.
 This demo will take you through the steps of running an "out-of-the-box" detection model on a collection of image.
+It will build a detection model and load pre-trained model weights.
+Also, it load label map data (for plotting), correspond index numbers to category names.
+Last, digging into the model's intermediate predictions

 From COCO website, We can easily find their Dataset.
 COCO API - http://cocodataset.org/ From the dataset, we can find the github link: github.com/cocodataset/cocoapi